-He recites Shakespeare…just because.
-He recites poetry…just because.
-He reads Playboy…and has been since the 1960’s.
-His sense of humor is amazing.
-He still refers to my Mom as his bride.
-He loves sports, but doesn’t have a favorite team.
-He has a memory like no other and if you give him a date (month, day and year) back to the start of the Gregorian calendar until the future, he can tell you the day of the week that it fell or will fall on.
-Where his body may be slowing down, his mind is sharp!!
+He would recite Shakespeare…just because.
+He would recite poetry…just because.
+He read Playboy…and had been since the 1960’s.
+His sense of humor was amazing.
+He still referred to my Mom as his bride.
+He loved sports, but didn’t have a favorite team.
+He had a memory like no other and if you gave him a date (month, day and year) back to the start of the Gregorian calendar until the future, he could tell you the day of the week that it fell or would fall on.
+Where his body was failing his mind was sharp!!

-He is determined.
-My Dad had polio as a child, however that didn’t dampen his athletic pursuits.
-Until 2001, my Dad would swim 100 laps a day…just because.
-He is in the Howard University Sports Hall of Fame for swimming.
+My Daddy was determined.
+He had polio as a child, however that didn’t dampen his athletic pursuits.
+Until 2001, my Dad swam 100 laps a day…just because.
+He is in the Howard University Sports Hall of Fame for swimming and baseball.

 He was…let’s say…frugal.
 He would squeeze the last drop out of a dollar.
 He retired from the same organization that he started working with at 19 years old, retiring at 53 years old.